Frequently Asked Questions

 You can learn more about Montessori’s identity here.

-What distinguishes Metropolitan Montessori from other independent schools in New York City?
+What distinguishes MMS from other independent schools in New York City?

-How does the co-educational environment of Metropolitan Montessori meet the needs of boys and girls?
+How does the co-educational environment of MMS meet the needs of boys and girls?

-How does Metropolitan Montessori prepare students for ongoing schools?
+How does MMS prepare students for ongoing schools?

 MMS graduates attend highly selective public and independent high schools in New York City, and go on to graduate from excellent colleges, universities, and professional schools.
 Known for their social and emotional resilience, responsible work habits, and inner confidence, our alumni are adaptable, having learned to work successfully on their own, in groups, and alongside their teachers.
 They are active in their school communities, pursuing a range of academic interests, extra-curricular activities, community service projects, and hobbies.